BrOleg5/robotino4-lib/README.md

 - CMake v3.0 or later
 - Robotino API2 v1.1.14 or later
-- compiler: gcc 9.3.0 or later
+- compiler: gcc 9.3.0 or later; MSVC 19 (Visual Studio 2017) or later

 ## Configure, build and install library